 On the Center’s homepage, you will find a list of almost-daily events going on for the week, as well as a list of the gender-free bathrooms around campus.
 The rest of the website highlights the 17 LGBTQA student groups, weekly programs, on, off-campus and online resources, peer education, Lavender Graduation, programs like “Q’nnect” and discussion and support groups.
 At the Center, LGBT students and friends will find that and more while developing a personal relationship with fellow students, staff, faculty and alumni.

 When it comes to LGBT academics, Princeton’s LGBT & Queer Studies is constantly expanding.
-Campus Pride quoted a male Princeton senior who said, “This last semester, I took a course entitled Queer Theory and Politics.
+One publication quoted a male Princeton senior who said, “This last semester, I took a course entitled Queer Theory and Politics.
 Unlike most other courses at Princeton, this one allowed us to actively apply what we had learned in class in a real-world context.”

 43. University of Michigan in Ann Arbor, Mich.

 Michigan’s Spectrum Center was the first college LGBT resource center in the U.S.; it was founded in 1971.
 Today, the office has grown to four full-time professional positions.
 The university also strives to employ faculty who study and teach LGBT issues.